I.T. Matters, Inc. CEO Shares IT Infrastructure Expertise On The Wolfe Den Show

 Encryption technology is a great way to protect important data.
 By making data unreadable to anyone who isn’t supposed to have access to it, you can secure files stored on your systems, servers, and mobile devices, as well as files sent via email or through file-sharing services.

 This is especially important for remote devices, and employee-owned devices.
-Laptops and home-based hardware needs to be properly encrypted.
+Laptops and home-based hardware need to be properly encrypted.

 Need Expert Assistance With Secure Remote Infrastructure?